 Sepsis is a disease that kills more than 258,000 Americans each year – that is more than prostate cancer, breast cancer and AIDS combined.
 It is the leading cause of death in hospitals, however nearly 80 percent of sepsis cases develop outside of a hospital.
 Yet, for a disease that is so common and deadly, less than half of Americans have ever heard of sepsis.

-“There has never been a major public education campaign for sepsis, so it has always flown under the radar,” says Michael Filbin, MD, MGH Emergency Medicine physician and leader of the MGH Sepsis Care Redesign and Partners HealthCare sepsis initiatives.
+“There has never been a major public education campaign for sepsis, so it has always flown under the radar,” says Michael Filbin, MD, MGH Emergency Medicine physician and leader of the MGH Sepsis Care Redesign and Mass General Brigham HealthCare sepsis initiatives.

 Causes, signs and symptoms